2001 Ado Mukha Vrksasana Padmasana: Lotus Handstand

 *By the way… I have retired every one of these poses from my practice.

 Thank you for sharing this moment in your journey.
 I think we are drawn to your work due to posts like this.
 My Left Sacrum hurts me in Twisting Triangle and aches for days after I do the Leg stretch series.
 I have tried so hard of the last few years to figure it out.
 MRI and xrays show nothing, Physical therapy and weight training helps a bit.
 Mostly, I just don’t do these poses, but they are extremely common and not seen as dangerous or flashy.
 Especially Supta Padangusthasana.
-I continue to take trainings like yours to investigate and… Read more »
+I continue to take trainings like yours to investigate and learn more about how to stabilize my sacrum.
+More will be revealed I am sure.

 Great discussion and how the work really is in the recovery.
 It takes time and patience and for me, a reorientation to my body.
 Glad you are doing well.